 To determine how much SILOX you will need for your project, first measure the square feet of your adobe walls.
 If you are measuring your house, don’t worry about subtracting the square feet that your doors and windows comprise, unless you have windows that cover a large portion of any one wall.
 You should subtract the garage door due to its significant square footage.
-After determining your adobe wall square footage, divide this number by 100 if your house is constructed from burnt adobe and has never before been treated with a water repellent.
+After determining your adobe wall square footage, divide this number by 70 if your house is constructed from burnt adobe and has never before been treated with a water repellent.
 If previously treated, you may be able to stretch this figure to no more than 100 s.f. per gallon.
 Applying a “flood coat” is the best indicator of how much of the Silox to apply.

 For example, assume you measured your exterior walls (don’t forget to measure the parapet adobes and the chimney, if applicable.)
-This figure is 4,900 square feet.
-Dividing 4,900 by 100 gives you a figure of 49.
-Round this up to 50, giving you the approximate number of gallons needed.
+This figure is 3,500 square feet.
+Dividing 3,500 by 70 gives you a figure of 50, giving you the approximate number of gallons needed.
 I would purchase 55 gallons to insure I have enough product to finish the walls.
 Running out of material in the middle of a wall can be a disaster.
 Again, if the walls were previously treated, you may be able to stretch this to 100 s.f. per gallon.
 It’s always better to calculate as close as possible to the figure of 70 s.f. per gallon to insure proper saturation and penetration rate of the Silox onto and into the burnt adobe.

 If you have any product left over, unopened, I will purchase it back.
 I only sell the SILOX in five gallon containers, so if you overbuy and have some left over, bring it back and I will refund you that portion of your money.
 And I won’t scam you by demanding a so-called “restocking fee” for you to bring it back.
 If you have four gallons left over from the five gallon bucket, I will refund what you return in full (the unused portion must be clean…no dirt, leaves, sticks, etc. inside the bucket).
 This way you are not letting your hard earned money sit around in unused water repellent.
-Please note that this offer to re-buy your unused Silox is only available to local Tucson customers.
+Please note that this offer to re-buy your unused SILOX is only available to local Tucson customers.

 - Offers outstanding, long-lasting protection against the elements.